briandowns/Dictu/docs/docs/collections/dictionaries.md

 ---
 ## Dictionaries

 Dictionaries are a key:value pair data type.
-Dictu requires that the dictionary key be an immutable type (nil, boolean, number, string), however the value can be any type.
+Camus requires that the dictionary key be an immutable type (nil, boolean, number, string), however the value can be any type.

 ```cs
 var myDict = {"key": 1, "key1": true};